Orange Top Matte Carbon Travel Guitar- OF660O1M

 Maximum Case Dimensions: L*W*H: 22*14*10 in (55.9*35.5* 22.9 cm)

 Tech Travel Ready:

 TSA compliant 14-inch computer compartment for optimal airport security inspection

 Easy-access tablet pocket for up to 9.5 inch tablet devices

 All- Premium Material Construction:

-Extra-durable Ballistic Nylon external case with premium nylon and velour lining
+Extra-durable Ballistic Polyester external case with premium polyester and velour lining

 Extra-padded Body compartment with premium velour